lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - [https://aka.ms/m365avdws](https://aka.ms/m365avdws)
 - [https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Azure%20Virtual%20Desktop/AAD-Hybrid-Lab](https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Azure%20Virtual%20Desktop/AAD-Hybrid-Lab)
 - [https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Azure%20Virtual%20Desktop/AAD-Hybrid-Lab%20-%20PowerShell](https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Azure%20Virtual%20Desktop/AAD-Hybrid-Lab%20-%20PowerShell) (Only the New-AAD-Hybrid-Lab.ps1: Step-by-step guide is needed - the rest optional)

+> [!IMPORTANT]
+> This script has to be run from the Domain Controller (from any local folder) from an account with the domain administrator privileges.
+Azure privilege role is also required (Global Administrator for instance) to deploy the Azure resources.

 ## What this script does ?